Variational Inference for Count Response Semiparametric Regression: A Convex Solution: Numerical Results

-Figure \ref{fig:accBoxplots} displays the boxplots of the accuracy scores for estimation of the function $\exp(\etaTrueOne+\etaTrueTwo)$ evaluated at the sample quartiles of the $x_{1i}$ and $x_{2i}$ values.
+evaluated at the sample quartiles of the $x_{1i}$ and $x_{2i}$ values.
 We use the notation $Q_k$, $k=1,2,3$, to denote the quartiles.
 Accuracy scores for $\sigma^2_1, \sigma^2_2$ and $\kappa$ were also obtained.
 The boxplots in Figure \ref{fig:accBoxplots} indicate satisfactory accuracies for this simulation setting.
 When compared with Figure 4 of Luts \myand Wand (2015), improvements over that article's semiparametric mean field variational Bayes approach are observed, with the most notable gain being for $\kappa$.

 Figure \ref{fig:postDensCompar} shows the accuracy costs of the mean field approximation by comparing the $\qDens$-density functions with those based on the Markov chain Monte Carlo for a randomly chosen replication.
 To aid visualisation we replaced the $\kappa$ probability mass functions by polygons formed by joining each of the the atom/probability pairs.
 The polygons were then normalized to have areas under the curve equal to $1$.
 It can be seen that variational approximate posterior densities are nearly as wide as the Markov chain Monte Carlo counterparts for the functions evaluated at the quartiles, and also centered about true values.
 However, some inaccuracy is apparent.
 The discrete densities of $\kappa$ obtained via Algorithm \ref{alg:BCHalgo} and Markov chain Monte Carlo and are very similar to each other and centered around $\kappa^{\text{true}}$.